ChrisAikman/SGProject/README.md

 ### Custom Database Parsing is OK
 Since the database was not in the most optimal format for React data updating, I chose to parse the data into a different format for easier control.
 More information on this can be seen in the [Data Format](#data-format) section.

+### Comment Nest Limit of Two
+To prevent the comments from being nested infinitely I assumed that this type of discussion has two nesting levels: the first contains replies to the original discussion, the second contains replies to those replies.
+It is assumed that each initial comment has its own discussion going on in a chronological order.
+This nest limit level can be easily changed as each comment keeps track of the level it is on.

 ### We Are Brady
 Since one of the requirements was to assume that we are one of the users with at least two comments, and since Brady has the most comments, I assumed that we are the user Brady.